Xon77/Live4Life/README.md

 What makes the difference with other spatial stuff ?

 1. It is not only a spatialisation tool, but a whole sound creation system to play with sequences parameters (rhythm, sound and space).
-2. Contrary to most tools with input/track-based spatialisation, it is an event-based spatialisation
+2. Contrary to most tools with input/track-based spatialisation, it is a layer- and event-based spatialisation, where spatialised sound particles or choruses (copies of the same event with delays or spectral or spatial variations) meet a multichannel effect system.

 <p align="center">